Save Our Stoneham Proposition 2½ campaign logo

 Calculator Methodology

-Our calculator provides transparent, accurate estimates of how the proposed Proposition 2½ override will impact your property taxes based on official FY2025 data.
-We use official town and state data and clearly disclose all limitations.
+Our calculator provides transparent, accurate estimates of how the proposed Proposition 2½ override will impact your property taxes based on official FY2026 data from the Stoneham Assessor's Office and the certified FY2026 residential tax rate.
+We use official town data and clearly disclose all limitations.

 The Two Override Questions